Comcast/littlesheens/README.md

 [Duktape](http://duktape.org/) and wrapped in a C library.
 Yes, that does sound a little odd.

 The stripped 32-bit demo executable is 360KB.
-The supporting ECMAScript code (un-minified) is less than 40KB.
+The core ECMAScript code (un-minified) is less than 40KB (11KB minified).
+An experimental [nodejs](https://nodejs.org/en/) module is available (via `make nodejs`).

 See that [Sheens repo](https://github.com/Comcast/sheens) for more documentation about these machines.